1.5 Feature List

 Shared Class Facility SCF allowing for proper decoupling of interface

-and implementation.
-It also allows for dynamically loadable modules.
+and implementation and also allows for dynamically loadable modules

 It provides a flexible plug-in system which is used extensively by Crystal